Initial registration in the Netherlands

 Not a citizen of the EU, EEA or Switzerland?

-If you are not a citizen of the European Union (EU), European Economic Area (EEA) or Switzerland, you will have to report to the Immigration and Naturalisation Service (IND) after registering with the Civil Affairs Department.
+If you are not a citizen of the European Union (EU), European Economic Area (EEA) or Switzerland, you will have to report to the Immigration and Naturalisation Service (IND) before registering with the Civil Affairs Department.

 Staying in the Netherlands for a period shorter than 4 months?